open-telemetry/opentelemetry-js-contrib/packages/winston-transport/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

 This module provides a Transport for [`winston`](https://www.npmjs.com/package/winston) module to send Winston logging to the OpenTelemetry Logging SDK.
-It may be loaded using the [`@opentelemetry/sdk-trace-node`](https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-sdk-trace-node) package.

 Compatible with OpenTelemetry JS API and SDK `1.0+`.